STEP ONE: IDENTIFY A TOPIC: How to Find and Develop a Viable Research Topic

 First determine what kind of periodicals you want.
 Do you want scholarly journals, newspapers and substantive news sources, or popular magazines?

-If you want all three kinds of articles, use the electronic databases Academic Search Complete , or LexisNexis Academic.
+If you want all three kinds of articles, use electronic databases such as Academic Search Complete , or other EBSCOhost databases.
 If you want articles from scholarly or research journals, ask a reference librarian to recommend an index for your topic.
-If you want newspaper articles, use Newspaper Source (EBSCOhost), LexisNexis Academic, Factiva or the Los Angeles Times or the New York Times.
+If you want newspaper articles, use Newspaper Source (EBSCOhost), NexisUni, the Wall Street Journal, the Los Angeles Times or the New York Times.
 If you want popular magazines, use Academic Search Complete, Opposing Viewpoints or the Reader's Guide Retrospective.